-- Active protection means construction of fencing and controls implemented on access by those undertaking activities within the project boundary. - Passive protection means no fencing or other active measures will be applied as the sites are at limited risk of inadvertent impacts because they are a suitable distance from the development footprint. - Digital archival photographic recording will be performed prior to construction activities for the sites identified under Table 2.1. - Project personnel will be informed of the significance of these items as part of site inductions and toolbox talks. - Topographic survey to be undertaken for the sites identified under Table 2.1.
+- Active protection means construction of fencing and controls implemented on access by those undertaking activities within the project boundary. - Passive protection means no fencing or other active measures will be applied as the sites are at limited risk of inadvertent impacts because they are a suitable distance from the development footprint. - Project personnel will be informed of the significance of these items as part of site inductions and toolbox talks. - Topographic survey to be undertaken for the sites identified under Table 2.1.